Raphiael Putney

-Raphiael Rashad Putney (born April 21, 1990) is an American professional basketball player.
+Raphiael Rashad Putney (born April 21, 1990) is an American professional basketball player for the Rivers Hoopers of the Basketball Africa League.
 He played college basketball for the UMass Minutemen.

 High school career

-Putney attended Woodbridge High School in Lake Ridge, Virginia for coach Chad Anderson, averaging 9.0 points per game as junior.
+Putney attended Woodbridge High School in Lake Ridge, Virginia, where he played basketball for coach Chad Anderson, averaging 9.0 points per game as a junior.

 College career

-Putney played college basketball for UMass Minutemen playing 131 games and starting 86 overall, with averages of 7.8 points, 4.8 rebounds, 1.2 assists, 0.7 steals and 1.2 blocks.
+Putney played college basketball for the UMass Minutemen playing 131 games and starting 86 overall, with averages of 7.8 points, 4.8 rebounds, 1.2 assists, 0.7 steals and 1.2 blocks.
 His best year was as a junior, with averages of 10.1 points, 5.8 rebounds and 1.3 assists.

 Professional career

 Rio Grande Valley Vipers (2014–2015)

-After going undrafted in the 2014 NBA draft, Putney was acquired by the Rio Grande Valley Vipers of the NBA Development League on November 2, 2014 after a successful tryout.
+After going undrafted in the 2014 NBA draft, Putney was acquired by the Rio Grande Valley Vipers of the NBA Development League on November 2, 2014, after a successful tryout.
 On November 14, he made his professional debut in a 112–101 loss to the Idaho Stampede, recording two points, three rebounds, one assist and three blocks in 17 minutes.
 He was deactivated twice by the Vipers during the 2014–15 season, and subsequently played in just 24 games, averaging 6.3 points and 2.5 rebounds per game.